ocallam6/STLF-Eirgrid/max_load/readme.txt

 ================================================================
-SHORT TERM LOAD FORECASTING ROI PROTOTYPE 1
+SHORT TERM LOAD FORECASTING ROI PROTOTYPE 1 MAX LOAD
-THIS ANALYZES FORECAST ON DAYS THAT HAVE ALREADY OCCURED

 ================================================================
 --------Changes to be made for REAL FORECAST--------------------